andykamp/body-tracker/README.md

     - frontend can call server-api directly, or we can add a server as a proxy

 ## State management
+- some tsconfig names are wrong!!!
+- how to handle adjustable products/meals
+    - meals consist of existing products
+    - grouped into breakfast, lunsh, dinner
+- should all state be normalized? for quick searches?
+    - normalize at in fetch funciton. not in backend
+    - so all database is arrays
+    -
 - SWR vs react-query ?
 - state management
     - make each page/tab render declarativly from a root useQuery